CircleCI-Archived/schema-typer/README.md

 A: core.typed is good at compile-time validation. prismatic/schema is good at run-time validation.
 This avoids duplication between your core.type definition, and your schema definition.
-Having proper types for schemas allows you to prove at compile-time that validation is properly happening, at runtime.
+Having types for schemas allows you to prove at compile-time that validation is happening, at runtime.

 Usage
 =====